Easy to Difficult Bible Trivia Quiz

 a.
 Repentance involves reviewing your sins and expressing regret for them.

 b.
-Perform charitable deeds and provide aid to the impoverished.
+The act of performing charitable deeds and helping the impoverished.

 c.
 Making a commitment to changing your sinful ways.

 d.
-Asking God for forgiveness for those sins.
+Pray to God asking for forgiveness of those sins.

-Your sins are not forgiven by performing good deeds or charitable works.
+Your sins are not forgiven by performing charitable deeds or righteous works.

-A person who repents may indeed perform good deeds and help others, but that is not exactly what repentance is.
+A person who repents may indeed perform charitable deeds and help others, but that is not exactly being repentant.

 It is commendable to do good things, but that does not allow us into heaven and is not part of being repentant.

-Being repentant involves reviewing your sins, changing your sinful ways, and asking God for your forgiveness.
+Being repentant involves reviewing your sins, asking God for forgiveness, and changing your sinful ways.

 Ezekiel 18:30